nathanntg/lin-train/README.md

   or removal improves the k-fold cross-validation score.
 You can optionally specify initial columns, which will be used as a starting place.
 By default, the the initial column set is empty, so it will always begin by adding columns.

+* `select_columns_from_matrix(p_x)` Takes a matrix where rows represent entries and columns represent features, and returns a matrix with just the features (columns) that were selected by the feature selection algorithm.
+Must be called after running the trainer class.
+The order of returned columns matches the order of the features in column_indices.

+* `select_columns_from_vector(a_x)` Takes a vector where entries represent features related to a single entry, and returnsa vector with just the features (columns) that were selected by the feature selection algorithm.
+Must be called after running the trainer class.
+The order of returned columns matches the order of the features in column_indices.

+* `apply_to_matrix(p_x)` Applies the feature selection process to novel values and returning a vector with the  value predicted.
+This first selects the features from the matrix of novel entries.
+Using the dot product, it multiplies the coefficients and sums the response to return the predicted values.

+* `apply_to_vector(a_x)` Applies the feature selection process to novel entry and returning a single value (the prediction).
+This first selects the features from the vector of features.
+Using the dot product, it multiplies the coefficients and sums the response to return the predicted value.

 Attributes